Archive for market leader

 "short in the front...all business in the back"

-The product everyone has been so excited to launch is now in the hands of your sales team.
 You thought this day would never come fast enough as your life has been a series of meetings, planning, possibly training and now your “birthed your baby”.
 However if you are like 90% of the organizations out there you are practicing “mullet marketing” and you are missing ( falling short) of your new product launch sales goals and making that baby uglier by the day.

 Why do new products fail to hit sales goals so often?
 The answer is often “Mullet Marketing”.

 Teams build a new product and or service and they rush to market so as not to miss a perceived window of opportunity.
 They feel their idea is so brilliant that how could it not be a huge profitable hit?
-They leap from idea to tactics.
+They leap from idea to tactics. ( no strategy because they have not done the market work)

 Then reality hits and the Silo’s form as everyone spend time and energy trying to cover their tails….